Beware of Cyber Scams this Christmas

 There is nothing more irritating than receiving “junk mail”, aka spam - these types of emails are trying to lure their victims to take action.
 They might offer a time-limited deal or a low price that seems too good to be true (which is usually is) which is why online scams are so widespread over the Christmas period as retailers adopt these tactics to promote their offers.

-Last year, Action Fraud clocked over 42,000 incidents of online shopping fraud with total losses of £58m.
+In 2017, Action Fraud clocked over 42,000 incidents of online shopping fraud with total losses of £58m.
 Gut instinct is the best judge of character when it comes to guessing what’s real or not – just think before you click!

 hat is a phishing scam?